-Different classes of General Insurance may well have specific claims' requirements, but in broad terms the following are very likely to be among the policy conditions concerned:
+Different classes of General Insurance may well have somewhat different claims requirements, but in broad terms the following are very likely to be among the policy conditions concerned:

-(a) Notification to the insurer: instructions are always given as to the manner (in writing, to the Head or Branch Office, etc.) in which notice of a possible claim should be given.
+(a) Notification to the insurer: instructions are always given as to the manner (in writing, to the Head or Branch Office, etc.) in which notification of a possible claim should be given.